2012 United States House of Representatives election in North Dakota

-The 2012 United States House of Representatives election in North Dakota was held on Tuesday, November 6, 2012 to elect the U.S. representative from the state's at-large congressional district.
+The 2012 United States House of Representatives election in North Dakota was held on Tuesday, November 6, 2012, to elect the U.S. representative from the state's at-large congressional district.
 The election coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 A primary election was held on June 12, 2012; a candidate must receive at least 300 votes to appear on the general election ballot in November.

-Rick Berg, a member of the Republican Party who was first elected to represent the at-large district in 2010, had announced that he would not seek re-election but would instead run for the U.S. Senate seat being vacated by Kent Conrad.
+Rick Berg, a member of the Republican Party who was first elected to represent the at-large district in 2010, had announced that he would not seek re-election and would instead run for the U.S. Senate seat being vacated by Kent Conrad.
 Republican Kevin Cramer won the open House seat.

 Republican primary

 The North Dakota Republican Party endorsed Public Service Commissioner Brian Kalk at their state convention, though general election ballot access is determined by a statewide primary election held on June 12, 2012.
 In contrast to state political tradition, fellow Public Service Commissioner Kevin Cramer did not seek the party endorsement, instead attempting to defeat Kalk on the June primary ballot.